imesluh/vocalfolds/README.md

 Max-Heinrich Laves, Jens Bicker, Lüder A. Kahrs, Tobias Ortmaier

-Automated segmentation of anatomical structures in medical image analysis is a key step in image and situs understanding for enabling assisting or autonomous intervention robots.
+Automated segmentation of anatomical structures in medical image analysis is a prerequisite for autonomous diagnosis as well as various computer and robot aided interventions.
 Recent methods based on deep convolutional neural networks (CNN) have outperformed former heuristic methods.
-However, those methods were mostly evaluated on rigid, real-world environments.
+However, those methods were primarily evaluated on rigid, real-world environments.
 Since there are no suitable datasets of soft tissue environments, we created this dataset and made it available to the public.